- Diversity, Equity, and Inclusion

 The admissions committee does not apply a magic formula.
 The committee evaluates the entire application packet.
 Every item that is a required part of the packet is examined carefully.
-A weakness in one area (say, GPA or GRE scores) can be compensated for through demonstrated strength in another (say, real implementation experience, or research publications, or recommendation letters).
+A weakness in one area (say, GPA) can be compensated by demonstrated strength in another (say, real implementation experience, or research publications, or recommendation letters).
 The department posts the minimum required criteria for all graduate applicants.
 If your scores are below these levels, your application will not be considered.

 Can you tell me my chances of being admitted to Cornell if I send you my CV?

-My application has some weakness (E.g., a C- in a core CS course, all Fs in one semester but with extenuating circumstances, or a low score on a component of the GRE).
+My application has some weakness (E.g., a C- in a core CS course, or even all F's in a semester where you became sick and were unable to complete your courses).
 Do I still have a chance?

 You can compensate for a weakness in one area through demonstrated strength in another.
 Every application that satisfies the minimum required criteria receives full consideration.
 The committee consists of actual human beings who take extenuating circumstances into account.
 If your packet satisfies the minimum required criteria (if you are applying from a non-US school, check the criteria carefully), you should just apply.